td0g/high_speed_flash/MK2/E2-A/Readme.md

 ### Rev 2

 Adding third PCB to design: EIP0.
 This board will be mounted near the encoder and display.
 It will host the 5V and 12.8V regulator.
-The board will be connected to the EMCB1 control board using an FFC ribbon, which will make it easier to fit all of the components.
-Battery power will be supplied to the EMCB1 by 22-gauge wires.
+The 12.8V regulator will be an SX1308-based boost converter, no longer an off-the-shelf converter.
+The board will be connected to the EMCB1 control board using an FFC ribbon, which will dramatically improve cable management.
+Battery power will be supplied to the EMCB1 by 22-gauge wires so that the XL6005 and MIC3172 have ample current supply.

 The EMCB1 board will be updated with a 'modelling lamp' function, based on the XL6005 boost converter SMPS.
 Max power is ~10W, efficiency is ~60%.